opus-research/jgit/Documentation/technical/reftable.md

 Although reftables are immutable, mutations are supported by writing a new reftable and atomically appending it to the stack:

+1. Acquire `refs.lock`.
-1. Read `refs` to determine current reftables.
+2. Read `refs` to determine current reftables.
+3. Select `update_index` to be most recent file's `max_update_index + 1`.
-2. Prepare new reftable `${time}_XXXXXX`, including log entries.
+4. Prepare new reftable `${update_index}_XXXXXX`, including log entries.
-3. Acquire `refs.lock`.
-4. If `refs` differs from (1), verify file from (2) does not conflict.
-5. Copy `refs` to `refs.lock`, appending file from (2).
+5. Copy `refs` to `refs.lock`, appending file from (4).
 6. Rename `refs.lock` to `refs`.

+During step 4 the new file's `min_update_index` and `max_update_index`
+are both set to the `update_index` selected by step 3.
+All log records for the transaction use the same `update_index` in their keys.
+This enables later correlation of which references were updated by the same transaction.

 Because a single `refs.lock` file is used to manage locking, the repository is single-threaded for writers.
-Writers may have to busy-spin (with some small backoff) around creating `refs.lock`, for up to an acceptable wait period, aborting if the repository is too busy to mutate.
-Application servers wrapped around repositories (e.g.
-Gerrit Code Review) can layer their own in memory thread lock/wait queue to improve fairness.
+Writers may have to busy-spin (with backoff) around creating `refs.lock`, for up to an acceptable wait period, aborting if the repository is too busy to mutate.
+Application servers wrapped around repositories (e.g.  Gerrit Code Review) can layer their own lock/wait queue to improve fairness to writers.

-By preparing the update in steps 1-2 without the lock held, concurrent updaters may be able to update unrelated references in a safe way, with a minimal critical section.
-This requires updaters to verify in 4 that the stack has not changed in a meaningful way, and to gracefully abort by deleting `${time}_XXXXXX` if a conflict is detected.

 ### Reference deletions